Bedlessdeus/CheckDaWeb/README.md

 ### Installation via Docker

-A dedicated Docker page will be provided soon with detailed instructions for pulling and running the Docker image.
-Please check back here for the link to the Docker image and its setup guide.
+Detailed instructions for pulling and running the Docker image, including configuration for environment variables, can be found on the dedicated [Docker Page](https://hub.docker.com/r/bedlessdeus/checkdaweb).

+You can find the Docker image on Docker Hub: bedlessdeus/checkdaweb.
+Images are tagged as `bedlessdeus/checkdaweb:latest` and `bedlessdeus/checkdaweb:${version}` (e.g., v0.0.1).

 Once the Docker image is running, you can access the CheckDaWeb web interface through your browser.